Joseph Stalin and antisemitism: 1917 to 1930

-1930s
+1930s to 1940s

 Stalin's 1931 condemnation of antisemitism

 On 12 January 1931, Stalin gave the following answer to an inquiry on the subject of the Soviet attitude toward antisemitism from the Jewish News Agency in the United States:

 National and racial chauvinism is a vestige of the misanthropic customs characteristic of the period of cannibalism.
 Anti-semitism, as an extreme form of racial chauvinism, is the most dangerous vestige of cannibalism.

 Anti-semitism is of advantage to the exploiters as a lightning conductor that deflects the blows aimed by the working people at capitalism.
 Anti-semitism is dangerous for the working people as being a false path that leads them off the right road and lands them in the jungle.
 Hence Communists, as consistent internationalists, cannot but be irreconcilable, sworn enemies of anti-semitism.

 In the U.S.S.R. anti-semitism is punishable with the utmost severity of the law as a phenomenon deeply hostile to the Soviet system.
 Under U.S.S.R. law active anti-semites are liable to the death penalty.